-Join Dan Violet Sagmiller for an in-depth discussion in this video Navigation support, part of Unity 5: Build a Real-Time Strategy Game.
+Join Dan Violet Sagmiller for an in-depth discussion in this video Navigation support, part of Build a Real-Time Strategy Game with Unity 5.

 - [Voiceover] We want our units to move around the map.
 In order to accomplish that, we'll need a way to find out where on the map we've right clicked.
 We'll start by creating a new interaction called right click navigation.
 So, I'm going into the interactions folder, and I'll create a new C# Script called right click navigation.
 I'm not going to edit the right click navigation right now.
 We just need the class name, but we'll edit RTS manager and come back to this interaction later.